WestDRI/wgpages/content/julia/julia-04-threads2.md

 The speedup is substantial!
 Thank you Pierre!

-We see similar speedup with `space = 4`, but not quite with `space = 2`, so we are dealing with 32-byte cache lines on our system.
+We see similar speedup with `space = 4`, but not quite with `space = 2`, suggesting that we are dealing with 32-byte cache lines on our system.